glbala87/ELLA_tool/docs/manual/classification-section.md

 ## Modifying the strength of added criteria

-Richards et al. (2015) and subsequent articles suggest that any ACMG criterion may be modified in strength depending on the available evidence.
-In *ella*, this is solved by creating new, derived criteria, which are named in the form:

-`[PVS/PS/PM/PP/BP/BS/BA]`x`[source]`

-For example, the PM2 criterion is usually regarded as "pathogenic supportive" (PP) evidence, not "pathogenic moderate" (PM).
-In this case, the user may modify the criterion label to PPxPM2, which should be interpreted as “PM2, supportive”.

 To change the strength of a particular, added criterion, click either the `+` or `-` sign, for stronger or weaker evidence, respectively:

 <div style="text-indent: 4%;"><img src="./img/ACMG_change_strength.png"></div>